danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 2. The text moves upwards and mostly downwards, but also sometimes slowly oscillates between the two.
 3. The text fades over time.
 4. The text varies in size.
-5. Some of the text's content overlaps, but there are at least ten different or unique texts in any time.
+5. Some of the text's content overlaps, but there are at least ten different or unique texts.
 6. For each new batch of text shown on screen, you can hear a voice speaking one of the texts.
 7. There is a maximum limit of the text appearing simultaneously on screen.
 (Similar to the previous object-oriented approach, the text is continuously generated on screen if certain conditions are met.)
 8. Can you continue the list?